The Bottom Line

 - It was a marked overall improvement for reducing my dog's noise phobias

-- It also helped with separation anxiety (used DAP spray for added benefit)
+- It also helped with separation anxiety (used Adaptil spray for added benefit)

 - My dog is better able to calm herself, instead of ramping up, after a loud noise